Bale confirms MLS transfer to LAFC after Real Madrid departure | Goal.com

 The biggest deal in MLS history?

-MLS, or indeed its two-team Los Angeles contingent, are no stranger to blockbuster signings.
+MLS, or indeed its two-team Los Angeles contingent, is no stranger to blockbuster signings.

 Stars like David Beckham and Zlatan Ibrahimovic have represented LAFC's rivals Galaxy in past seasons, while across the league the likes of Wayne Rooney, Didier Drogba, Kaka and Thierry Henry to name a few have played stateside.